Rick Henley, Co-Chair

 I joined BHA because I feel the power of being a public land owner, and protecting public lands for those that utilize, plan future adventures, or only appreciate the existence of those wild places, is a responsibility we all share.

-Ben Nicholson, Board Member
+Ben Nicholson, Board of Directors

 I live in Eastern Iowa with my wife and two children.
 We moved to the area in 2001 and quickly fell in love with all it has to offer.
 I developed my love for the outdoors by growing up spending my summers fishing with my family in the Chippewa National Forest of Northern Minnesota, and hunting deer and small game near my home in Western Illinois.
 When I am not outdoors hunting or fishing, I work as a Realtor with a local real estate company.
 Additionally, I spend my time coaching youth hockey and serving on the local RMEF committee where I have been a life member for the past 10 years.